How to Create a UEFI-Bootable Windows 10 installation USB?

 Conclusion

-Besides, you can use Hasleo WinToUSB to install Windows 10 to a USB drive or clone Windows 10 to a USB drive as portable Windows.
+Additionally, you can use Hasleo WinToUSB to either install Windows 10 on a USB drive or clone Windows 10 on a USB drive as a portable Windows.

 top